rockthejvm/scala-2-beginners/README.md

-## The official repository for the Scala beginners course
+## The official repository for the Scala beginners course : An Awesome course

 Powered by [Rock the JVM!](rockthejvm.com)